-Introduced earlier in 2019 as part of the Firstbeat Sports Sensor and Live app, real-time TRIMP/min shows an athlete’s TRIMP accumulation over the previous 60 seconds.
+Introduced earlier in 2019 as part of the Firstbeat Sports Sensor and Firstbeat Sports apps, real-time TRIMP/min shows an athlete’s TRIMP accumulation over the previous 60 seconds.
 This lets coaches see each player’s current load situation and their response to session intensity at any given point.

 Learn more about TRIMP/min here